Contribute to our work

 A key part of our work includes fostering effective links and communication channels with our members, practitioners and stakeholders, to ensure they are able to inform and influence our work.
 This, of course, includes ensuring a strong student voice remains central to our work.

-As noted on our Governance webpage, our Trustee Board and Members' Steering Group provide sparqs' direction and governance, with input from our College and University Advisory Groups, which act as a “critical friend” to sparqs.
+As noted on our Governance webpage, our Trustee Board and Members' Steering Group provide sparqs' direction and governance, with input from the sparqs Tertiary Advisory Group (STAG), which acts as a “critical friend” to sparqs.
 Alongside this, we support both staff and officer networks, SESN and NEON respectively, as well as our Tertiary Quality Student Expert Group (TQSEG) which facilitates a joined-up approach to the student voice during the development and implementation of Scotland's Tertiary Quality Enhancement Framework (TQEF).

 While our governance structures involve a more formal appointment process, there are various other opportunities to get involved in our other groups and networks, as outlined below.
 As well as providing key input and direction to our work, they aim to keep members informed about sector developments and issues, enable networking and facilitate contribution to national-level opportunities.